-Quite a few of the plugins will definitely focus on gallery integration within an existing post that has content inside of it already, but some, such as the Responsive Photo Gallery will focus more on the aspects of creating gallery/photoblog experiences individually on a single page, so that the page in turn becomes the photoblog experience itself.
-You can customize the shortcodes to deliver different gallery outputs and put them all inside of a single page, where they will automatically be organized and separated from each other, but without actually losing the user experience.
-Animation effects are integrated in the settings, so you can apply those as you edit your gallery photos.
+Quite a few of the plugins will definitely focus on gallery integration within an existing post that has content inside of it already, but some, such as the Responsive Photo Gallery will focus more on the aspects of creating gallery/photoblog experiences individually on a single page so that the page in turn becomes the photoblog experience itself.
+You can customize the shortcodes to deliver different gallery outputs and put them all on a single page.
+Automatically organize and separate each other without disregarding the user experience.
+You can integrate the animation effects in the settings, so you can apply those as you edit your gallery photos.

-Although similar in their names, this Gallery plugin has its own set of offers that many haven’t been able to resist.
-Not only is it friendly to audio and video media types, it’s also very rich in selection of photo display templates, and the way that multiple galleries can be displayed.
-The first impressions are leading towards hotel interiors and general real estate agencies that want to publish their available produce using WordPress.
 Create filterable photo galleries and integrate them into single pages, give your readers a true photoblogging experience with the permission to browse as they choose.
-But, this can also lead to the plugin being used on wallpaper sites.
+However, this can also lead to the use of the plugin on wallpaper sites.
 Because of in-built pagination and filter options, it’s a great plugin to present your work for the use as wallpapers.
 The many different gallery style templates cater to all needs, and certainly a wide variety of situations where image display is concerned.

 Like Bootstrap?
-Then you will love Photo Image Gallery Plugin!
+Then you will love Responsive Photo Gallery!
 It’s Bootstrap based, featuring a modern design that excels in portraying photos in photoblog format.
 Combine shortcodes together and display them in a single page for an amplified engagement effect.
 Create multiple galleries and shortcodes and extend your media files to their best appearance.
 The admin dashboard for the plugin is simple, and convenient to use.
-A choice of layouts for design is available, and there is also an animation effect that can be added to your photos.
-Forget about installing a lightbox plugin either, it’s already in-built in the plugin!
+A choice of layouts for design is available, and there is also an animation effect that you can add to your photos.
+A lightbox plugin is already built-in as well.

-Gallery stands out due to its flexible image configuration panel where after each new upload you can quickly modify the media type, label, URL, link, and description.
-It’s neatly organized so that focus remains on the display experience, rather than anything else.
+Gallery Pro stands out due to its flexible image configuration panel where after each new upload you can quickly modify the media type, label, URL, link, and description.
+With its neat organization, the focus remains on the display experience.

 Awesome Photo Gallery